So You Want To Go Canal Cruising

 Return to Contents

 General: Our canals and inland waterways possess many features that add to their charm but also require a little basic knowledge to ensure a trouble free cruise.
 The basic rule of the road (or waterway) is the side of the waterway that you keep to when passing other craft.
 It is the opposite to that of English roads... that is you keep to the right with the boat you are passing on the left.
 The theoretical speed limit on most (but not all) canals is four miles per hour.
 In practice it is not always possible (or desirable) to keep to this speed.
 If the canal is shallow and the throttle is opened to make the boat go faster all that will happen is that the propeller will suck the stern of the boat closer to the canal bed and, in addition to actually slowing the boat down will produce a greater wash that will erode the canal banks.
 This is a hydrodynamic principle known as squatting.
 The solution is to lower the engine revs and you will go faster and have greater steering control of the boat.
 It is also worth slowing down a little as the sides of the canal are usually shallow due to the saucer profile of the bed.
 It is also a common courtesy to slow right down when passing moored craft and fishermen.
+The slowing down manoeuvre is not instant due to the inertia (momentum) of the boat.
+Depending upon the boat's speed it can take quite a few boat lengths for the boat to slow down so it is best to slow down well in advance.
 Regarding fishermen, keep to the centre of the channel when passing them.
 Sometimes the fishermen will tell the steerer to go to a particular side of the waterway in order to prevent the boat's propeller stirring-up the water where they are fishing.
 This is not always a good idea as the fisherman may not be aware of submerged obstructions or shallows that the boat may strike.
 If in doubt... stay in the centre.

 Navigating through a fishing match